salcode/bootstrap-genesis/README.md

 bootstrap-genesis
 =================
-WordPress Genesis Child Theme setup to use Bootstrap, Sass, and Grunt
+WordPress Genesis Child Theme setup to use Bootstrap 3, Sass, and Grunt.

 Contributors
 ----------------------------------